magic5644/codeLineCounter/README.md

 Since version `1.0.2` it also check duplications in the code.

-All the results are exported to CSV files.
+All the results are exported to CSV or JSON files.

 ## Features

 - Counts the number of lines of code per file, namespace, and project.
 - Calculates the cyclomatic complexity of each file.
-- Exports the results to a CSV file.
+- Exports the results to a CSV or JSON file.

 ## Prerequisites